The complete guide to ecommerce fulfillment: Processes and solutions for 2026

 This is also a critical point for customer communication.
 Proactive updates, clear tracking information, and realistic delivery estimates go a long way in building trust and managing expectations.
 Even small delays can have a big impact, so transparency and reliability are essential.

 To consistently deliver on those expectations, fulfillment networks need to be strategically positioned.
-That’s where Flowspace’s Network Optimization System (NOS) comes in, analyzing your order data to determine optimal warehouse locations and routing logic for faster, more cost-efficient deliveries.
+That's where our Network Optimization System (NOS) comes in, analyzing your order data to determine optimal warehouse locations and routing logic for faster, more cost-efficient deliveries.

-5. Returns and Reverse Logistics
+5. Returns and reverse logistics

 Returns are an inevitable part of ecommerce, and how smoothly they're handled can significantly influence customer satisfaction and brand loyalty.